 - The amount of food you consume: Having food in your stomach means that alcohol will be absorbed more slowly, reducing your BAC.

 - The mixer you choose: Mixers that have carbonation or artificial sweeteners, such as diet sodas and low-calorie sports drinks, will raise your BAC.

 - Your medications: While it’s never a good idea to combine medications with alcohol, some will raise your BAC.
 The most common one that does this is hormonal contraceptives (“the pill”).

-If your BAC gets too high, alcohol poisoning is a serious issue.
+If your BAC gets too high, medical emergencies related to alcohol (alcohol poisoning) are a real possibility.
 Learn the symptoms and what you should do if this happens to a friend.

 Check out possible BAC ranges for someone of your weight and gender, depending on how much you've had to drink.
-Or, pick up your personal BAC card from the PAWS.
+Or, pick up your personal BAC card from the Student Advocates for Wellness.